-Bank of America is one of the top financial institutions in the world, operating more than 5,000 Bank of America locations nationwide and a user-friendly Bank of America app.
+Bank of America is one of the top financial institutions in the world, operating more than 4,000 Bank of America locations nationwide and a user-friendly Bank of America app used by 26 million customers.
 It offers a number of products and services to both personal and business clients in the fields of banking, investing and asset management.
 Among the personal banking products offered is a suite of credit cards, each with its own perks — and drawbacks.

 If you’re in the market for a new credit card for personal use, you might be considering a card with Bank of America.
 Keep reading to find out which Bank of America credit card is the best credit card for your needs.